-Where $C_t$ is the actual (own) costs of a network company, $C_t^$ is the norm cost obtained by using the frontier-based benchmarking method Data Envelopment Analysis (DEA), and $\lambda$ is the power of incentive in terms of the weight given to benchmarked costs vs. actual costs in setting the allowed revenue.
+Where C_t is the actual (own) costs of a network company, C_t^ is the norm cost obtained by using the frontier-based benchmarking method Data Envelopment Analysis (DEA), and λ is the power of incentive in terms of the weight given to benchmarked costs vs. actual costs in setting the allowed revenue.
 The power of incentive is important for motivating the firms to move as close as possible to their norm (benchmarked) cost as they lose revenue when deviating from the efficient frontier.
-The share of actual costs and norm costs in determining the revenue caps is currently 40% and 60% respectively (i.e. $\lambda = 0.6$ ) (NVE, 2008).
+The share of actual costs and norm costs in determining the revenue caps is currently 40 and 60% respectively (i.e. $\lambda = 0.6$).
 Placing more weight on norm costs increases the incentive power of regulation and promotes indirect competition among the utilities to improve their cost efficiency relative to best practice.

-Actual costs include operating and maintenance costs, capital costs, depreciation costs and cost of negative externalities such as network energy loss and service interruptions.
-In addition, the regulator deducts the cost of energy not supplied (CENS) from the firms' revenue cap and adjusts the allowed revenue for tax and other non-controllable expenses.
+Actual costs include operating and maintenance costs, capital costs, and depreciation costs.
+In addition, the regulator deducts the cost of energy not supplied (CENS) from the firms' revenue cap4 and adjusts the allowed revenue for tax and other non-controllable expenses.
 The regulator uses data with a two year lag which is updated with an inflation index.
-The allowed revenue is then adjusted at the end of the year when final actual data becomes available.
+The allowed revenue is then corrected at the end of the year when final actual data becomes available5.

-We divide both sides of (1) with $C_t$ and rearrange such that it yields:
+We divide both sides of (1) with C_t and rearrange such that it yields:

-$$RE_t = C_t [1 + \lambda(e_t - 1)] \tag{2}$$
+$$RE_t = C_t [1 + \lambda(e_t - 1)]$$ (2)

-where $e_t = \frac{C_t^}{C_t}$ is the firms' efficiency in period t.
+where $e_t = \frac{c_t^}{c_t}$ is the firms' efficiency in period t.
 When a firm invests the amount In, this will impact its revenue by changing its relative efficiency in cost benchmarking.
 The variables for before and after undertaking investments are denoted by subscripts 1 and 2 respectively.
 The change in a firm's revenue due to an investment can be computed from equation (3).